Mayor of Doncaster

-The Mayor of Doncaster is a directly elected mayor, first elected on 2 May 2002, taking on the executive function of City of Doncaster Council.
+The Mayor of Doncaster is a directly elected local authority mayor, first elected on 2 May 2002, taking on the executive function of City of Doncaster Council.
 The incumbent mayor is Ros Jones elected as a member of the Labour Party, who won the election held on 2 May 2013.
 The position is different from the long-existing and largely ceremonial, annually appointed mayors who are now known as the civic mayor of Doncaster.

 In May 2012, voters decided in a referendum to keep the position of directly elected mayor.